Dynamic Cheap Talk without Feedback: Model

 \begin{definition} A Markov chain $\{\omega_n\}_{n \in \mathbb{N}}$ is \textbf{pseudo-renewal} if, for all $\omega \neq \tilde{\omega}$, $Q(\omega \mid \tilde{\omega}) = \beta_\omega$, where $\{\beta_\omega\}_{\omega \in \Omega}$ are non-negative numbers satisfying $\sum_{\omega} \beta_\omega \le 1$. \end{definition}

-A Markov chain is pseudo-renewal if, for any two distinct states, the transition probability depends only on the destination state and not on the current state.
-This condition is satisfied, for example, by i.i.d.\ processes, binary-state Markov chains, and shock-driven processes in which shocks are i.i.d.\ and the state remains constant between shocks.\footnote{\citet{rsv,renault2017optimal} and \citet{horner2017keeping} also study games with pseudo-renewal chains.}
+Under this assumption, for any two distinct states, the transition probability depends only on the destination state and not on the origin state.
+This condition includes i.i.d.\ processes, binary-state Markov chains, and shock-driven processes in which shocks are i.i.d.\ and the state remains constant between shocks.\footnote{\citet{rsv,renault2017optimal} and \citet{horner2017keeping} also study games with pseudo-renewal chains.
+Under pseudo-renewal, irreducibility is equivalent to $\beta_\omega>0$ for every $\omega$, which in turn implies aperiodicity.} The assumption is restrictive, but it is used only as a sufficient condition for the implementation.
+In \Cref{sec:pseudo-renewal}, we return to its role and provide a condition under which the main result extends to arbitrary Markov chains.